Boyd Gaming (NYSE:BYD) Price Target Raised to $40.00 at Bank of America

 Shares of NYSE:BYD opened at $35.03 on Thursday.
 The stock has a market capitalization of $3.90 billion, a price-to-earnings ratio of -62.55 and a beta of 2.30.
 The company has a debt-to-equity ratio of 4.87, a quick ratio of 2.81 and a current ratio of 2.86.
 The stock’s 50-day simple moving average is $29.35 and its two-hundred day simple moving average is $22.23.
 Boyd Gaming has a 52-week low of $6.44 and a 52-week high of $36.22.

-In other news, CEO Keith Smith sold 131,265 shares of the stock in a transaction that occurred on Thursday, August 6th.
-The stock was sold at an average price of $25.72, for a total transaction of $3,376,135.80.
-Following the completion of the transaction, the chief executive officer now directly owns 1,325,556 shares in the company, valued at approximately $34,093,300.32.
+In other news, VP William R. Boyd sold 13,748 shares of the stock in a transaction that occurred on Monday, September 14th.
+The stock was sold at an average price of $28.49, for a total transaction of $391,680.52.
+Following the completion of the transaction, the vice president now directly owns 27,792 shares in the company, valued at approximately $791,794.08.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, VP William R. Boyd sold 13,748 shares of the firm’s stock in a transaction on Monday, September 14th.
-The shares were sold at an average price of $28.49, for a total transaction of $391,680.52.
-Following the completion of the transaction, the vice president now directly owns 27,792 shares of the company’s stock, valued at $791,794.08.
+Also, CEO Keith Smith sold 131,265 shares of the firm’s stock in a transaction on Thursday, August 6th.
+The shares were sold at an average price of $25.72, for a total transaction of $3,376,135.80.
+Following the completion of the transaction, the chief executive officer now directly owns 1,325,556 shares of the company’s stock, valued at $34,093,300.32.
 The disclosure for this sale can be found here.
 29.08% of the stock is currently owned by company insiders.

 Hedge funds have recently added to or reduced their stakes in the business.
-State of Tennessee Treasury Department grew its position in Boyd Gaming by 10.3% during the 1st quarter.
-State of Tennessee Treasury Department now owns 55,477 shares of the company’s stock worth $800,000 after purchasing an additional 5,188 shares during the period.
+Louisiana State Employees Retirement System grew its position in Boyd Gaming by 3.1% during the 2nd quarter.
+Louisiana State Employees Retirement System now owns 20,000 shares of the company’s stock worth $418,000 after purchasing an additional 600 shares during the period.
+CWM LLC lifted its stake in Boyd Gaming by 22.5% in the 2nd quarter.
+CWM LLC now owns 4,000 shares of the company’s stock valued at $84,000 after buying an additional 734 shares in the last quarter.
 Macquarie Group Ltd. lifted its stake in Boyd Gaming by 32.5% in the 2nd quarter.
 Macquarie Group Ltd. now owns 3,952 shares of the company’s stock valued at $83,000 after buying an additional 970 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its stake in Boyd Gaming by 16.7% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 10,774 shares of the company’s stock valued at $225,000 after buying an additional 1,540 shares in the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its stake in Boyd Gaming by 33.4% in the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 18,830 shares of the company’s stock valued at $272,000 after buying an additional 4,713 shares in the last quarter.
-Finally, Alpha Windward LLC purchased a new position in Boyd Gaming in the 2nd quarter valued at about $433,000.
+California State Teachers Retirement System lifted its stake in Boyd Gaming by 0.9% in the 2nd quarter.
+California State Teachers Retirement System now owns 122,771 shares of the company’s stock worth $2,566,000 after purchasing an additional 1,036 shares in the last quarter.
+Finally, Cipher Capital LP lifted its stake in Boyd Gaming by 8.3% in the 2nd quarter.
+Cipher Capital LP now owns 13,871 shares of the company’s stock worth $290,000 after purchasing an additional 1,059 shares in the last quarter.
 Institutional investors and hedge funds own 68.35% of the company’s stock.

 Boyd Gaming Corporation, together with its subsidiaries, operates as a multi-jurisdictional gaming company.
 It operates through three segments: Las Vegas Locals, Downtown Las Vegas, and Midwest & South.
 As of March 13, 2019, the company operated 29 gaming entertainment properties located in Nevada, Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, Missouri, Ohio, and Pennsylvania.